SpectrrT/test-repo/README.md

-# test-repo
+# Introduction

-This is a test repository
+This is a repository created by *Tensae*

-*TODO* Add content
+## Usage

+Run this command to execute the application:

+`python filename.py`